David Mabuza Dies at 64: Former South African Deputy President Passes Away in Sandton Hospital

 The former Deputy President of South Africa, who was affectionately referred to as DD, passed away in a Sandton hospital on 3 July 2024.

-The details of his passing are unclear at this stage, but his death has been confirmed by numerous outlets and members of the African National Congress, of which he was a member.
+The details of his passing were unclear at first, but his death was confirmed by numerous outlets and members of the African National Congress, of which he was a member.

 Who was David Mabuza?